ckf2102/DAT7-Coursework/Class2.md

 - File statuses (possible color-coded):
   - Untracked (red)
+    - You need to tell Git what you want to track
   - Tracked and modified (red)
   - Staged for committing (green)
   - Committed